Assistant Professor of Oncological Sciences and Adjunct Assistant Professor of Biomedical Engineering

 We have established that ERK acts on the actin assembly machinery to directly promote rapid and sustained edge protrusion during cell movement.
-ERK phosphorylates the WAVE Regulatory Complex, which promotes WAVE’s interaction with, recruitment, and activation of the Arp2/3 actin nucleator at the cell edge.
+ERK phosphorylates the WAVE Regulatory Complex, which promotes WAVE’s interaction with, recruitment, and activation of the ARP2/3 actin nucleator at the cell edge.
 This increases actin assembly rates, which generates the pushing force needed to move the membrane forward.
 We have also found that ERK controls myosin II activity through activation of p90RSK, which phosphorylates the myosin phosphatase regulatory subunit.
 MB students Andrew Shepherd and Akib Khan are investigating how ERK also controls traction force and membrane tension.
 Our collaborative work with the Bidone Lab in Biomedical Engineering is testing how coordinate regulation of these molecular forces generates edge protrusion.

-Oncogenic RAS®RAF®MEK®ERK signaling is essential for lung adenocarcinoma initiation, maintenance, progression into invasive, metastatic disease.
+Oncogenic ERK signaling is essential for lung adenocarcinoma initiation, maintenance, progression into invasive, metastatic disease.
 While common RAS and RAF mutations activate ERK, additional events are needed to bypass feedback loops and allow hyperactivation.
-Kelley Ingram, Shiela Samson, and Ran Lu are working to understand these additional ERK-activating events in lung cancer.
-They are also investigating the distinct roles of the ERK-regulated kinases p90 RSKs in lung cancer cell motility and in vivo progression.
+Shiela Samson and Becca Zitnay are working to identify these additional ERK-activating events in lung cancer and how ERK signals for lung cancer invasion in vivo.
+We apply live-cell imaging of tumor invasion and biosensors in native tissue slices.

 - Michelle C. Mendoza*, Marco Vilela*, Jesus E. Juarez, John Blenis, and Gaudenz Danuser.
 ERK Reinforces Actin Polymerization to Power Persistent Edge Protrusion during Motility.
 Science Signaling 8(377):ra47 (2015).